-- The following system authorities: - The system authorities of OBJOPR and OBJEXIST on the object to be dropped - If the object is a table or view, the system authorities of OBJOPR and OBJEXIST on any views, indexes, and logical files that are dependent on that table or view - The system authority EXECUTE on the library that contains the object to be dropped - Administrative authority
+- · The following system authorities: - The system authorities of OBJOPR and OBJEXIST on the object to be dropped - If the object is a table or view, the system authorities of OBJOPR and OBJEXIST on any views, indexes, and logical files that are dependent on that table or view - The system authority EXECUTE on the library that contains the object to be dropped - · Administrative authority

-To drop a collection, the privileges held by the authorization ID of the statement must include at least one of the following:
+To drop a schema, the privileges held by the authorization ID of the statement must include at least one of the following:

-- The following system authorities: - The system authorities of OBJEXIST, OBJOPR, EXECUTE, and READ on the library to be dropped. - The system authorities of OBJOPR and OBJEXIST on all objects in the collection and OBJOPR and OBJEXIST on any views, indexes and logical files that are dependent on tables and views in the collection. - Any additional authorities required to delete other object types that exist in the collection.
-For example, OBJMGT to the data dictionary if the collection contains a data dictionary, and some system data authority to the journal receiver.
-For more information, see the Security - Reference, SC41-5302-04 book. - Administrative authority
+- The following system authorities: - The system authorities of OBJEXIST, OBJOPR, EXECUTE, and READ on the library to be dropped.

+- The system authorities of OBJOPR and OBJEXIST on all objects in the schema and OBJOPR and OBJEXIST on any views, indexes and logical files that are dependent on tables and views in the schema. - Any additional authorities required to delete other object types that exist in the schema.
+For example, OBJMGT to the data dictionary if the schema contains a data dictionary, and some system data authority to the journal receiver.
+For more information, see the iSeries Security Reference book.

+· Administrative authority